Bonnie Burstow: Activism and writings

+Scholarship controversy

 In 2016, the University of Toronto launched the Bonnie Burstow Scholarship in Antipsychiatry, which is awarded annually to students at the OISE conducting research in anti-psychiatry.
 It is the first anti-psychiatry scholarship in the world, and it provoked a controversy regarding academic freedom after it was announced.
 The initiative outraged some faculty with University of Toronto psychiatry professor telling the New York Times:

 "They’re trying to claim that there’s no such thing as psychiatric illness, and I think she did a lot of damage with the publicity she got surrounding that,” adding that the university, “made a big mistake in setting up a special scholarship fund in her name; it’s an anti-psychiatry fund that legitimizes the movement.”